PHACDataHub/cpho-phase2/README.md

 - and `localhost:5433` to view the PGAdmin interface (note that this may take a few minutes to load, you can check the Docker container logs to see its progress)

+When you're done working, you can run `docker compose down` to stop the containers

 # Without Docker

 Assumes you have Python installed in system (check using `python --version` or `py --version`).